Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

 Click **Save** to save the updated policy configuration.
 As soon as it is saved the policy is active and events are logged to the designated Event Hub.

-> [!NOTE]
-> The maximum supported message size that can be sent to an event hub from this API Management policy is 200 kilobytes (KB).
-If a message that is sent to an event hub is larger than 200 KB, it will be automatically truncated, and the truncated message will be transferred to event hubs.